 Choosing a Klean Kanteen Water Bottle

-After reading way too many reviews and gathering feedback from friends and family, I decided to purchase a Klean Kanteen Wide Insulated Stainless Steel Bottle With Loop Cap (20-Ounce) Water Bottle.
+After reading way too many reviews and gathering feedback from friends and family, I decided to purchase a Klean Kanteen Insulated Stainless Steel Bottle With Leak Proof Cap (20-Ounce) Water Bottle.
 As you may have noticed, that is a mouthful of an item name (no pun intended!).

 Klean Kanteen offers several different options to choose from such as color, bottle size, lid opening/ mouth size, lid type, and insulated or non-insulated.
 While options are great, sometimes having this many for an item as simple as a water bottle can be overwhelming.

 Before we get to the review of the water bottle I will help you understand why I decided to purchase the Klean Kanteen I did.

 In the spirit of keeping things simple and neutral, I decided to purchase a brushed stainless Klean Kanteen.
 While this was a relatively easy choice for me, I was strongly considering the Granite Peak color.